 Manos Hatzidakis was a composer and has written hundreds of popular Greek songs.
 He was also one of the first composers, together with Mikis Theodorakis, who introduced the “Entechno music” in the Greek music landscape.
 One of Hatzidakis’ songs already became internationally known in 1959, when Nana Mouskouri participated in the first Greek Song Festival and won the first prize performing his song ‘Κάπου υπάρχει η αγάπη μου’ (My love must be somewhere out there).
 The song was also performed by the well-known singer Georges Moustaki.

 The love for Greek music is a reason why many adults start learning Greek.
-It is great way to learn the lyrics and sing along during concerts.
+It is a great way to learn the lyrics and sing along during concerts.
 Not only do you learn more about the Greek language, but also about the Greek culture and passion that is described in many songs.

-Many of our students love the music of Hatzidakis and Hélène Wangermée, from France and piano teacher, is one of them.
+Many of our students love the music of Hatzidakis and Hélène Wangermée, from France and a piano teacher, is one of them.
 She has written some more words about his life & work.

 Childhood & youth